Sight and Sound: the September 2024 issue

 “I like to call it experimentation”

 Not content with being one of the great iconoclasts of American cinema, David Lynch has also been a trailblazing musical adventurer – and in recent years, it is music that has come to dominate his creative output.
 As his latest album is released, he talks about the sounds that have influenced him, being a non-musician working with musicians, and why he really doesn’t like to call the process improvisation.
-By Sam Wigley.
+Words by Sam Wigley.
+Photography by Josh Telles/August.

 David Lynch interviewed